Atlas975/Notes/DistributedSystems/CommunicationModels/Group_communication.md

 ### NACK suppression
 - Helps avoid "NACK explosions".
 Message retransmission is done to all receivers in this setup
-- When a receiver notices it's sequence number is behind, a NACK is also sent to all other receivers, allowing them to suppress any duplicate requests to the sender
+- When a receiver notices it's sequence number is behind, a NACK is also sent to all other receivers, allowing them to sup press any duplicate requests to the sender

 ![[Pasted image 20240509150305.png|350|350]]